OperationSpark/high-school-prep/README.md

 ===
 ## Welcome Agent!

 We're super excited to start coding together!
 You will learn to write HTML, CSS and JavaScript to build websites, apps and games!

+### Prep

 The Prep program will introduce you to what life is like as a professional software developer.
 It is also designed to prepare you to take the next step in our training, which is why we called the program, Prep!